nvms/wingman/README.md

   }
   ````

-- **Automatically replaces selected text** - OPTIONAL.
-If you have text selected, it will automatically replace it with the generated code block.
-This can be disabled or enabled per-command.
-- **Continue the conversation** - After the model replies to your request, you can continue the conversation by using the input field below.
-Conversation context is preserved until you start a new request.
-This gives you the opportunity to follow-up on the models' response, e.g., "What happens if the second parameter is null or undefined?" or "Can you also add a test that ensures the method throws expectedly when given bad input?".
+- **Continue the conversation** - Conversation state is preserved by default until a new command is issued.
+This gives you the opportunity to ask follow-up questions or fine-tune a reply.
-- **Elaboration/additional context** - OPTIONAL.
-If your command defines a `{{command_args}}` in its template, it will prompt you for elaboration on the command.
-This can be disabled or enabled per-command.
+- **Elaboration/additional context** - If your command includes `{{command_args}}` in its template, you will be prompted for elaboration on the command, and `{{command_args}}` will be replaced with your input.
+This is useful for commands that require additional input, e.g. the included "Modify" or "Translate" commands.
-- **Configurable API url** - This is particularly useful if you're using something like [https://github.com/go-skynet/LocalAI](LocalAI), i.e. you want your wingman to be driven by a local LLaMa model.
+- **Configurable API url** - Set either `openai.apiBaseUrl` or `anthropic.apiBaseUrl` to an atlernative base URL.
+This is particularly useful if you're using something like [https://github.com/go-skynet/LocalAI](LocalAI), i.e. you want your wingman to be driven by a local LLaMa model.
-- **Configurable model** - `gpt-3.5-turbo` or `gpt-4` are the two options currently available for ChatGPT. `gpt-3.5-turbo` is the default.
-This is a `string` field to allow for more flexibility, e.g. if you're using `LocalAI` and want to use a custom model like `ggml-gpt4all-j`.
+- **Configurable model** - Set either `openai.model` or `anthropic.model` to your desired model.
+These are `string` fields to allow for more flexibility, e.g. if you're using `LocalAI` and want to use a custom model like `ggml-gpt4all-j`.
-- **Cancel requests** - Cancel an in-progress request.
 - **String interpolation** - Use `{{language}}`, `{{command_args}}`, `{{text_selection}}`, `{{project_text}}`, `{{filetype}}`, and `{{language_instructions}}` in your templates (`userMessageTemplate` and `systemMessageTemplate` supported) to automatically fill in values.

 ### String interpolations